GuangyongChen/guangyongchen.github.io/_pages/about.md

 Latest News
 ======

+> [7/2022] One paper that introduces entropy to acknowledge the unknown information for multi-label learning  has been accepted by <font color=red>ECCV 2022</font>.
+>
+> [4/2022] One paper that address the imbalance learning by flattening the loss landscape has been early accepted by <font color=red>MICCAI 2022</font>.

+> [4/2022] One paper that recognizing the sign language by fine-tuning the pretrained large-scale model has been accepted by <font color=red>NAACAL 2022</font>.
+>
 > [3/2022] One paper that adopts deep learning to extract encoded information hidden in the speckle patterns for high-fidelity information decryption has been accepted by <font color=red>ACS Photonics (JCR 2)</font>.

 > [3/2022] One paper that proposes a novel bucketing technique to address the Range Thresholding (RT) problem over streams has been accepted by <font color=red>SIGMOD 2022 (CCF A)</font>.